DePaul Blue Demons: Men's lacrosse

-Men's Roller Hockey
+Men's roller hockey

 DePaul's roller hockey club competes in the Midwest Collegiate Roller Hockey League, a league within the NCRHA.
 The team was first started in 2005 and played steadily in the NCRHA for seven consecutive seasons before dropping out of the league for a few years.
-The team has recently been reactivated and rejoined the NCRHA in 2014.
+The team was then reactivated and rejoined the NCRHA in 2014.
 The current team plays in Division III of the MCRHL.

 Rowing

 Gaining formal recognition in 2013, the DePaul Crew Club hosts both men’s and women’s varsity and novice teams.